Blog / Wholesale VoIP / Wholesale VoIP Termination Rates: Understanding Costs, Factors, and Best Practices

 Table of Contents

-1. Understanding the Basics: Wholesale VoIP termination rates are the fees charged for routing voice calls to their final destination, impacting the cost of VoIP services.
+• Wholesale VoIP termination rates are the core per-minute costs for connecting calls to their final global destination.

 What is Wholesale VoIP Termination Rates?